 So the office of the future, be it a White Collar Factory or Google HQ or some hybrid in between is actually very similar to the office of the past.
 And even as it drifts off into 'the cloud' it will still affect how we work and indeed how we build.
 But the enduring fact is that the office of the future, like that of the past, is about, people, places and buildings.
-Human needs be it a white collar factory or Google headquarters or some hybrid in between is actually very similar to the office of the past for comfort and protection and expression have changed little since being elegantly summarised by Laugier's concept of the Primitive Hut.
+Human needs for comfort and protection and expression have changed little since being elegantly summarised by Laugier's concept of the Primitive Hut.